to

 senior citizens, and children (including those who are visually-challenged or

-community: this project focuses on helping senior citizens to write their
+senior citizen's community: this project focuses on helping senior citizens

-senior citizens on a regular basis conducting "circles" that help
+works with senior citizens on a regular basis conducting "circles"

 80816 Tale'scope's